aws-quickstart/quickstart-quantiphi-lex-kendra-backend/README.md

 Deploying this Quick Start with default parameters builds the following Amazon Lex chatbot with Kendra environment in the AWS Cloud.

-It also creates a sample Lex chatbot with Covid-19 sample documents in S3 bucket, which are utilized to answer user questions.

 ![Process flow diagram](./docs/images/architecture_diagram.jpg)

 As shown in Figure 1, the Quick Start sets up the following: